melloddy/performance_evaluation/README.md

 3. For each of the models, extract the contents of the MP PH2 tarballs and ensure these are easily accessible for step 2 (the perf evaluation)

-4. Identify and locate the optimal *SP* models for the CLS/REG/HYB/CLSAUX models (from the Model fusion analysis)
+4. Identify and locate the optimal *SP* models for the CLS/REG/HYB/CLSAUX models as per the SP_model selection procedure here: https://git.infra.melloddy.eu/wp3/performance_evaluation/-/tree/year3/SP_model_selection#performance-evaluation (PH2 SparseChem models trained to the optimal epochs as would be available from platform - i.e. 5,10,15 ... etc)

 ### Step 2.
 Run the performance evaluation code